dalmura/infrastructure/sites/indigo/docs/INDIGO-CORE-1-APPS-WAVE-5.md

 Plex should then be accessible publically via `https://plex.indigo.dalmura.cloud:32406/`

 ## Emojirades Setup

+Assuming you've setup all the normal vault/etc settings, ensure the ttl is set to 31d and not 24h due to IAM user DB vending.

 If postgres is empty/fresh you'll need to init it, assuming you have a local emojirades checkout with the basic dev env setup:
 ```
 # Port forward the postgres db